 No one but former Senator Jeff Flake has the guts to admit how many enemies Trump has within his own party.
 (The Arizona Republican, speaking to USA Today last month, estimated that 35 GOP senators would vote to remove Trump if the vote were private.)
 Think of all the honorable people Trump has dismissed and humiliated, the Tillersons and McMasters of the world.
 Where are they now?
-If I were Mitt Romney, Jeb Bush, or even Marco Rubio, I’d be working furiously behind the scenes to dump Donald Trump and expel him from the Republican Party.
+If I were Mitt Romney, Mitch McConnell, or Marco Rubio, I’d be working furiously behind the scenes to dump Donald Trump and expel him from the Republican Party.
 If the Senate GOP hangs with Trump, the senators will go down in history as the group that destroyed our nation through inactivity.
-If, though, they turn against Trump, the GOP will save the nation from a very bad man, and its prospects will miraculously brighten again.
+If, though, they turn against Trump, the GOP will save the nation from a very bad man, and the party’s prospects will brighten again.

 I am not a firebrand.
 Frankly, I wish this whole terrifying mess Trump is causing would go away.
 But he really is turning into a political Lucifer, destroying the “natural order” of the government and aspiring to a kind of power at odds with what the Constitution envisioned.
 This morning the Times reports his decision to spurn cooperation with the House impeachment inquiry, branding it “illegitimate” and “partisan,” whereas if he has done nothing wrong one would think he would be eager to clear his name.
 Congress definitely has the right to gather information prior to charging Trump with articles of impeachment, and no amount of bluster will take that right away.

 Again, I entreat every patriot to get behind impeachment as loudly as possible and to urge the House and Senate to see it through.
-I’ve read that an anti-impeachment rally will be held in the capital on October 17th.
 Perhaps massive pro-impeachment rallies are the way to go.